mythril-forge/character-data/source/homebrew/abilities/features/markdown/spellbook.md

 ## Cataloguing a Spell
 Whenever you learn a new {@class} spell, you can immediately add it to your spellbook (no additional action required).
-Otherwise, you must spend the time and money necessary to author a new entry into your spellbook.
+Otherwise, you must spend the time and equipment necessary to author a new entry into your spellbook.

 Adding a {@class} spell that you know to your spellbook involves {@transcribing-spells}.
-The process takes at least 30 minutes and costs at least 50 silver pieces.
+The process takes at least half an hour and consumes one component kit.
-For each level of the spell, it takes an additional 30 minutes and costs an additional 50 silver pieces.
+For each level of the spell, it takes 30 additional minutes and consumes another component kit.
-The cost represents {@cost-cataloguing}.
-Once you have spent this time and money, you will have properly catalogued the spell into your spellbook.
+Once you have spent these resources, you will have properly cataloged the spell into your spellbook.

 If you lose your spellbook, you can use this same procedure to transcribe the spells that you know into a new spellbook.
-Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
+Filling out the remainder of your spellbook requires you to find new spells to add.
 Because of this, you might wish to produce multiple volumes of your spellbook to keep their contents safe, whether they contain duplicate copies of your spells or unique ones.

 ## Reviewing One or More Spells